 Unaddressed therapist distress places clients in jeopardy.
 The inherent nature of working with suffering people exposes us to compassion fatigue or vicarious traumatization, risking burnout.
 Sandtray journeys can make us more effective in the treatment room.
 Expressive Arts, Sandtray in particular, helps us clarify our own personal and professional issues.
 The system of symbols that is language tends to be removed from our profound and deeply personal experiences.
 Nonverbal and less-verbal approaches evoke the less actively available aspect of our mind which dwells in the right hemispheres of our brains, where implicit thought and image reside.

 Even when therapists believe that they are consciously addressing countertransference issues, unconscious material continues to be transmitted.
 When we are feeling stuck with a client or a personal problem, Sandtray work can shed light on issues that we could not identify by intellect alone.
-I encourage therapists to use Sandtray as a way to bypass a judging intellect.
+I encourage therapists to use Sandtray to bypass a judging intellect.
 Sandtray affords us a way to “metabolize” our countertransference reactions and to learn to recognize and enhance personal resources.
 It also offers the opportunity to explore and heal issues that may arise from our own past experiences when they are evoked by clinical work.

 Psychotherapy is different from many other professions in that we do not all apply the same set of actions or tools to each client.
 We do base our services on a body of knowledge and skills.
 The art of knowing when and how to apply what we have learned is based on our personal interactions with our clients.
 This therapeutic process deeply engages all aspects of our lives—our perceptions, memories, beliefs, and automatic reactions as human beings, including both what is readily known to us and what is implicit.
 The more we learn about ourselves and how we function in the world, the more helpful we can become as therapists.

 The client /therapist relationship is embedded in a dynamic relational space that is co-created in our moments together.
 During therapy a client becomes a healthier functioning person within the context of this vital relationship with the therapist.
 As clinicians, we have the challenge of entering a lived, authentic connection with our clients while maintaining appropriate and reliable boundaries.
 We use what we know, who we are, and what is in our hearts to aid others to improve their lives.
 While creating a safe environment for our clients to explore and grow, we share affective states with them, providing both resonance and containment.
 Not having a script for these functions requires that therapists continually review and develop our own approaches and processes for this work.
 Sandtray can be helpful in supervision/consultation to increase our capacities for flexibility, tolerance, and self- regulation, and to better honor our clients with compassion, empathy, and respect.
+Read my article, “Self-Care in the Sand” for some examples.

 Professional's Comments…